Principal Body System: Reproductive

 - Agnus Castus Vitex Berries - Helpful in easing mood swings, agnus castus nourishes the pituitary gland, with its most distinctive feature being that it has a positive rebalancing hormonal effect on the body.
 Its action helps normalise hormone levels by lowering prolactin (the hormone released from the pituitary gland which stimulates the breast glands to produce milk) and raising progesterone levels to counterbalance the increase and effects of estrogen during estrous.

-- Black Cohosh - Very beneficial for its effects to provide relief from menstrual problems (including PMS) and is considered indispensable as a natural way to ease menopausal discomforts.
+- Black Cohosh - Considered indispensable as a natural way to ease menopausal discomforts.
 Black Cohosh is thought to be a wonderful, natural sedative that has been used to relax the entire body, relieve aches and pains and alleviate anxiety and depression.

 - Chamomile - A natural relaxant with a calming effect, which soothes frayed nerves.
 Chamomile is also an emmenagogue, an agent that helps to bring on a mare's season and regulate its flow, calming a nervous stomach, seasonal cramps and stress.